-- "Affiliate" has the meaning ascribed to that term in the Securities Act (Ontario). - "Agency Agreement" means the agreement dated as of •, 2011 among the Partnership, the General Partner, Maple Leaf Short Duration Holdings Ltd., the Investment Manager, the Manager and the Agents, pursuant to which the Agents have agreed to offer the Units for sale on a best efforts basis. - "Agents" means Scotia Capital Inc., BMO Nesbitt Burns Inc., National Bank Financial Inc., GMP Securities L.P., Manulife Securities Incorporated, Macquarie Private Wealth Inc., Canaccord Genuity Corp., HSBC Securities (Canada) Inc., Raymond James Ltd., Desjardins Securities Inc., Industrial Alliance Securities Inc., Dundee Securities Ltd., M Partners Inc., Mackie Research Capital Corporation, PI Financial Corp. and Union Securities Ltd.

-"AMEX" means the NYSE Amex Equities.

-- "Available Funds" means, in respect of the Partnership, all funds available to the Partnership from the sale of Units, equal to the Gross Proceeds of the Offering, and in respect of a Portfolio, all funds available to the Partnership from the sale of Units of that Class. - "Business Day" means a day, other than a Saturday, Sunday or holiday, when banks in the City of Vancouver, British Columbia are generally open for the transaction of banking business. - "CRA" means Canada Revenue Agency. - "CDE" or "Canadian Development Expense" means Canadian development expense, as defined in subsection 66.2(5) of the Tax Act, which includes certain expenses incurred for the purpose of developing petroleum or natural gas deposits in Canada (including certain drilling expenses). - "CDS" means CDS Clearing and Depository Services Inc. or its nominee which, as at the date of this prospectus, is CDS & Co., or a successor thereto. - "CEE" or "Canadian Exploration Expense" means Canadian exploration expense, as defined in subsection 66.1(6) of the Tax Act, including: - (a) expenses incurred in a year in drilling an oil or gas well if such drilling resulted in the discovery that a natural underground reservoir contains petroleum or natural gas where before the time of the discovery, no person or partnership had discovered that the reservoir contained either petroleum or natural gas and the discovery occurred at any time before six months after the end of the year; - (b) expenses incurred in a year in drilling an oil and gas well if the well is abandoned in the year or within six months after the end of the year without ever having produced; - (c) certain expenses incurred for the purpose of determining the existence, location, extent or quality of an accumulation of petroleum or natural gas or a mineral resource in Canada; and - (d) CRCE. - "Class" means, as applicable, the non-redeemable investment fund in respect of the National Class Units or the non-redeemable investment fund in respect of the Québec Class Units; - "Closing" means the completion of the purchase and sale of any Units.
+- "Affiliate" has the meaning ascribed to that term in the Securities Act (Ontario). - "Agency Agreement" means the agreement dated as of October 28, 2011 among the Partnership, the General Partner, Maple Leaf Short Duration Holdings Ltd., the Investment Manager, the Manager and the Agents, pursuant to which the Agents have agreed to offer the Units for sale on a commercially reasonable efforts basis. - "Agents" means Scotia Capital Inc., BMO Nesbitt Burns Inc., National Bank Financial Inc., GMP Securities L.P., Manulife Securities Incorporated, Macquarie Private Wealth Inc., Canaccord Genuity Corp., HSBC Securities (Canada) Inc., Raymond James Ltd., Desjardins Securities Inc., Industrial Alliance Securities Inc., Dundee Securities Ltd., M Partners Inc., Mackie Research Capital Corporation, PI Financial Corp. and Union Securities Ltd. - "AMEX" means the NYSE Amex Equities. - "Available Funds" means, in respect of the Partnership, all funds available to the Partnership from the sale of Units, equal to the Gross Proceeds of the Offering, and in respect of a Portfolio, all funds available to the Partnership from the sale of Units of that Class. - "Business Day" means a day, other than a Saturday, Sunday or holiday, when banks in the City of Vancouver, British Columbia are generally open for the transaction of banking business. - "CRA" means Canada Revenue Agency. - "CDE" or "Canadian Development Expense" means Canadian development expense, as defined in subsection 66.2(5) of the Tax Act, which includes certain expenses incurred for the purpose of developing petroleum or natural gas deposits in Canada (including certain drilling expenses). - "CDS" means CDS Clearing and Depository Services Inc. or its nominee which, as at the date of this prospectus, is CDS & Co., or a successor thereto. - "CEE" or "Canadian Exploration Expense" means Canadian exploration expense, as defined in subsection 66.1(6) of the Tax Act, including: - (a) expenses incurred in a year in drilling an oil or gas well if such drilling resulted in the discovery that a natural underground reservoir contains petroleum or natural gas where before the time of the discovery, no person or partnership had discovered that the reservoir contained either petroleum or natural gas and the discovery occurred at any time before six months after the end of the year; - (b) expenses incurred in a year in drilling an oil and gas well if the well is abandoned in the year or within six months after the end of the year without ever having produced; - (c) certain expenses incurred for the purpose of determining the existence, location, extent or quality of an accumulation of petroleum or natural gas or a mineral resource in Canada; and - (d) CRCE. - "Class" means, as applicable, the non-redeemable investment fund in respect of the National Class Units or the non-redeemable investment fund in respect of the Québec Class Units; - "Closing" means the completion of the purchase and sale of any Units.

-"Closing Date" means the date of the initial Closing, expected to be •, 2011 or such other date as the General Partner and the Agents may agree and includes the date of any subsequent Closing, if applicable, provided that the final Closing shall take place not later than the date that is 90 days from the date of this prospectus or any amendment thereto.
+"Closing Date" means the date of the Closing, expected to be November 17, 2011 or such other date as the General Partner and the Agents may agree, provided that such date shall not be later than November 30, 2011.